It's no secret that the craft beer industry has long been plagued by issues involving a lack of inclusivity towards people of color.

 More and more breweries owned by people of color (and women) are popping up in cities across the country.
 Here in Florida, one of the most notable is Green Bench Brewing.

-Known for their delicious IPAs, refreshing ciders and funky foeder creations, Green Beach was the first microbrewery to open up shop in St. Petersburg.
+Known for their delicious IPAs, refreshing ciders and funky foeder creations, Green Bench was the first microbrewery to open up shop in St. Petersburg.

 Khris Johnson, head brewer and co-owner, has been an active member of the Tampa Bay beer scene for years, working for Cigar City Brewing and Southern Brewing and Winemaking before developing and pursuing opportunities to open and run his own brewery.